isabella232/OfficeDocs-O365ServiceDescriptions-pr.it-IT/Office365-ServiceDescriptions/office-365-platform-service-description/privacy-security-and-transparency.md

 ms.custom: Adm_ServiceDesc
 ms.assetid: d90ed179-59d7-42b3-b849-5b580c2c93b1
 description: Microsoft apprezza il suo rapporto con i clienti e considera fondamentale proteggere la privacy e la sicurezza dei dati dei clienti.
-Per ulteriori informazioni, visitare il Centro protezione Microsoft. ms.openlocfilehash: 7b55ac4e310accb909e122e031c7d1557ce132fb ms.sourcegitcommit: 2e85637eaa2a856ae0cabf8665eebfc602ed7006 ms.translationtype: MT ms.contentlocale: it-IT ms.lasthandoff: 05/05/2020 ms.locfileid: "44044948"
+Per ulteriori informazioni, visitare il Centro protezione Microsoft. ms.openlocfilehash: c01f86eaac77e611a9566dd77b66cafeb1d03ca0 ms.sourcegitcommit: d2cd67e52dd646b68bfbfd8a387e70a6da140a62 ms.translationtype: MT ms.contentlocale: it-IT ms.lasthandoff: 07/14/2020 ms.locfileid: "45131670"
 ---
 # <a name="privacy-security-and-transparency"></a>Privacy, security, and transparency

 > [!NOTE]
-> Le informazioni contenute in questo articolo si applicano alle versioni internazionali di Office 365.
-Se si usa un'istanza cloud nazionale di Office 365, ad esempio Office 365 U.S. Government, Office 365 Germany e Office 365 gestito da 21Vianet, vedere [Cloud Microsoft nazionali](https://go.microsoft.com/fwlink/?linkid=841582).
+> The information in this article applies to worldwide versions of Office 365.
+If you are using a national cloud instance of Office 365, including Office 365 U.S. Government, Office 365 Germany, and Office 365 operated by 21Vianet, see [Microsoft National Clouds](https://go.microsoft.com/fwlink/?linkid=841582).

-Microsoft apprezza il suo rapporto con i clienti e considera fondamentale proteggere la privacy e la sicurezza dei dati dei clienti.
-Per ulteriori informazioni, visitare il [Centro protezione Microsoft](https://go.microsoft.com/fwlink/?LinkID=717951&amp;clcid=0x409).
+Microsoft values the partnerships we have with our customers and places great emphasis on protecting the privacy and security of customer data.
+For more information, see the [Microsoft Trust Center](https://go.microsoft.com/fwlink/?LinkID=717951&amp;clcid=0x409).

 ## <a name="privacy"></a>Privacy